fyodorovich/Timebank-Toolkit/Collaboration.md

 ## Office Suites
 Collaboration tools suitable for businesses of all sizes, across all sectors, are readily available.
 Driven by the huge influx of income and demand during the last two years, the range, quality, and functionality of these services has improved enormously.

-We are looking at suites of collaboration tools from three service providers: Google, Microsoft, and Zoho.
+We are look at suites of collaboration tools from [three service providers: Google, Microsoft, and Zoho](OfficeSuites.html).

-> Applications running online, are also called services, software as a service (SaaS), or platforms.
-> All of these collaborative suites run online, so it does not matter which operating system you use
-> They can be used from desktop, laptop, tablet, or mobile

-### Office Productivity Suites

 * Microsoft 365
     * Business Basics